-Proceedings of Engineering and Technology Innovation (PETI), ISSN 2518-833X (Online), ISSN 2413-7416 (Print), is an international, multidiscipline, peer-reviewed scholarly journal, and dedicated to provide a fast publishing platform for researchers, developers, technical managers, and educators in the field of technology innovation.
+Proceedings of Engineering and Technology Innovation (PETI), ISSN 2518-833X (Online), ISSN 2413-7416 (Print), is an international, multidiscipline, open access, peer-reviewed scholarly journal, and dedicated to provide a fast publishing platform for researchers, developers, technical managers, and educators in the field of technology innovation.
 The official abbreviated titile is Proc. eng. technol. innov.
 It is published by Taiwan Association of Engineering and Technology Innovation.
 Currently, there is no any charge for submission and publication of of the papers submitted to PETI.

 PETI is indexed by: